-The 2018 Staples Cold & Flu Survey found that, of those who caught the flu last season, nearly half believe they caught it from a co-worker.
-Even with an employee flu prevention program that provides vaccines and education, sickness can spread through an office at lightning speed.
+Even with an employee illness prevention program that provides vaccines and education, sickness can spread through an office at lightning speed.
 Lots of people in close quarters using the same bathrooms and sharing computer equipment means that germs can quickly spread.
 Today, fighting pathogens is more important than ever.

-In addition to posting signage reminding employees to prevent the spread of germs, such as the free downloadable posters from the CDC, take prevention a step further by actually providing hand sanitizer.
-Put a large sign with a hand sanitizer station at key entrances, outside restrooms, in breakrooms and in conference/meeting rooms, to help keep germs from employees' sick families out of the office.
-Since people often become immune to signs they see every day, consider changing the message every week with interesting and very descriptive facts about the spread of colds and flu to encourage good hygiene.
+In addition to posting signage reminding employees to prevent the spread of germs, such as free downloadable posters from the CDC, take prevention a step further by actually providing hand sanitizer.
+Add a large sign with a hand sanitizer station at key entrances, outside restrooms, in breakrooms and in conference/meeting rooms, to help keep germs from employees spreading around the office.
+Since people often stop registering information on signs they see every day, consider changing the message every week.
+Post interesting and descriptive facts about the spread of illness to encourage good hygiene.

-Airborne disease spreads via bacteria and viruses traveling on dust particles, or on respiratory droplets when an infected person sneezes or coughs.
+Airborne diseases spread via bacteria and viruses traveling on dust particles, or on respiratory droplets when an infected person sneezes or coughs.
 Facility Executive magazine recommends taking a two-pronged approach to air quality: using green cleaning techniques to reduce air pollution and also cleaning the air.
 Instead of putting a HEPA air filter in the HVAC system, use a commercial-grade, standalone air purification system.

-Your cleaning staff may not vacuum every night.
+Your cleaning staff may not typically vacuum every night.
 Since germs can spread through carpets, rugs and floor mats, consider increasing the cleaning schedule to daily when many employees may be out sick.
 Using a quality, enclosed bag, HEPA filter vacuums help ensure your staff is not just spreading dirty air around your facility.
-By monitoring the CDC flu reportings, you can also begin prevention when the flu is in your area to hopefully avert an outbreak at your office before it ever starts.
+By monitoring the CDC reportings, you can also begin prevention when illness is in your area to try to avert an outbreak at your office before it ever starts.

 As the facilities manager, you spend your days interacting with staff from all departments.
-This means that if you're under the weather, you have a greater chance of spreading your germs to multiple people than an employee who works with only a handful of other people.
-If you're under the weather, avoid shaking hands with employees or touching common areas, such as desks.
+This means that if you're not feeling well, you have a greater chance of spreading your germs to multiple people than an employee who works with only a handful of other people.
+If you're not feeling healthy, avoid shaking hands with employees or touching common areas, such as desks.
 And follow the same advice you tell the rest of the office: If you're sick, stay home.

 Now, more than ever, our attention is focused on a healthier workplace.
-By making employee flu prevention one of your top priorities, you can help cut down on absences and lost productivity.
-And hopefully, you will even stay well yourself.
+By making employee illness prevention one of your top priorities, you can help cut down on absences and lost productivity.
+And hopefully, you will even stay healthier yourself.